ritika-dhanda/User-Management-API-with-JWT-Authentication/Readme.md

 - Passwords are securely hashed using **bcrypt**.
 - Error handling implemented for invalid requests and missing resources.

+Protected ones can be accessed by using auth bearer token which you will get while creating a user.

 ---

 ## Project Structure